 1 hour and 45 minutes from Downtown Austin

 Enchanted Rock is a giant pink granite dome that seems to rise out of nowhere, with Texas Hill Country’s quintessential green hills surrounding the massive rock formation.
 This unique element in the midst of a much different landscape has attracted visitors for thousands of years.
-Because of its position high above the surrounding lands, Enchanted Rock State Natural Area is a wonderful place to watch sunrises and to stargaze.
-With camping allowed, it’s a wonderful place to spend the day hiking *and *call it a night.
-There are 11 miles of trails, including the direct trail to the dome’s summit, but many more miles that are less frequent as well.
+Because of its position high above the surrounding lands, Enchanted Rock State Natural Area is a wonderful place to watch sunrises and stargaze.
+With camping allowed, it’s a wonderful place to spend the day hiking *and* call it a night.
+There are 11 miles of trails, including the direct trail to the dome’s summit, but many more miles that are less traveled as well.
 Enchanted Rock State Natural Area is a popular destination and often reaches visitor capacity, especially on weekends and holidays.
 Reservations are highly recommended for both day use and overnight visits.

 Insider Tip: The state parks listed above all offer Ranger programs, in which guides lead programs that dive into everything from geocaching to birding.
 You’ll also find Junior Ranger programs that give kids the opportunity to explore and learn in the state parks.
 You do *not *need a license to fish from the shore within a state park—many also offer equipment to lend out.